-There are somewhere between 60 and 80 species that have been, might have been, or could be found in Kansas.
+There are somewhere around 70 species that have been, might have been, or could be found in Kansas.
 Much of the uncertainty revolves around taxonomy – the science of naming and classifying organisms.
-At this time, for those needing a hard and fast number, try 71 on for size.
-This list is tentative and what constitutes a “species” is sometimes uncertain.
+This list below is tentative and what constitutes a “species” is sometimes uncertain.
 The species found represent some 16 families.
 Most species belong to one of two families: Polygyridae and Vertiginidae.

 Checklist of Land Snails and Slugs of Kansas

 (click on species name for more information)

 - Carychium exiguum (Obese Thorn)